Jean Delville: Satan's Treasures (, 1895)

 On the whole, Delville's works generally deal with the theme of the duality between nature (human or otherwise) and the transcendental world.
 Delville was an Idealist, in other words, he believed in the reality of a transcendental or spiritual dimension as the basis of reality.
 Our perceptual material world is, in this world-view, seen merely an illusion that brings suffering and discontent.
-Our goal is to spiritualise our being and refine our material selves, which includes our desires and need for the fulfillment of material satisfaction.
+Our goal is to spiritualize our being and refine our material selves, which includes our desires and need for the fulfillment of material satisfaction.
 Without a spiritual context in mind, men and women simply become deadened materialistic entities always governed by their desires, passions, greed and ego-driven need for control and power over others.
-This is the realm of matter, or in Delville's cosmology, the realm of Sathan, who controls and governs our lower state of being.
-Without a spiritual goal in life, we are merely slaves to Sathan and are completely submissive to his power; we become his 'treasure' as is implied in the title of this painting.
-Here Delville depicts Sathan as a rather attractive figure, beguiling, powerful and seductive, dragging the hapless mass of men and woman to his undersea lair.
+This is the realm of matter, or in Delville's cosmology, the realm of "Sathan" (spelled with an archaic h that is rarely preserved in translation), who controls and governs our lower state of being.
+Without a spiritual goal in life, we are merely slaves to Satan and are completely submissive to his power; we become his 'treasure' as is implied in the title of this painting.
+Here Delville depicts Satan as a rather attractive figure, beguiling, powerful and seductive, dragging the hapless mass of men and woman to his undersea lair.
 Significantly the figures are not in a state of pain or agony, as is usually the case in Western depictions of Satan's underworld.
-Here they appear to be in a state of reverie and bliss, unconscious of their lives and the value of the spiritual reality of their existence, and succumbing, rather, entirely to the lure of gold and sensual pleasure; in other words, material greed and sensualism that Delville saw as a trap and a catastrophic diversion from humanity's true goal which is to spiritualise one's being and enter the higher realm of consciousness and spiritual bliss which he referred to as the 'Ideal'.
+Here they appear to be in a state of reverie and bliss, unconscious of their lives and the value of the spiritual reality of their existence, and succumbing, rather, entirely to the lure of gold and sensual pleasure; in other words, material greed and sensualism that Delville saw as a trap and a catastrophic diversion from humanity's true goal which is to spiritualize one's being and enter the higher realm of consciousness and spiritual bliss which he referred to as the 'Ideal'.